Advertising vs. Marketing: What’s The Difference?

 What’s the job outlook for advertising and marketing professionals?

 Overall, both the advertising and marketing fields appear to be solid spaces to build a career.
-Check out what the Bureau of Labor Statistics has to say about median salary and projected job growth for these occupations:
+Check out what the Bureau of Labor Statistics has to say about projected job growth for these occupations:

 Projected Employment Growth